gsisko/huxblog-boilerplate/_drafts/introduction-to-cobots.markdown

 Force Limiting
 -------------------

-The first, and easiest method to make sure that a cobot doesn't exert a dangerous amount of force during a contact scenario is to design it so that it is unable to exert a dangerous ammount of foce in any scenario.
+The first, and easiest method to make sure that a cobot doesn't exert a dangerous amount of force during a contact scenario is to design it so that it is unable to exert a dangerous amount of force in any scenario.
+S